njsalazar/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
 Tic Tac Toe game in Python

-Jupyter notebook containing Python code for a Tic Tac Toe game

-.py file with Python code for a Tic Tac Toe game contains the same code as the Jupyter notebook but different file format
+2 separate files: a .py file with Python code and a .ipynb Jupyter notebook file.
+Both have identical code just in different formats.

+The program contains several functions that when run together allow two players to play Tic Tac Toe.

+The first function creates and sets up the board

+The second function...